cadjai/manual-oauthproxy-sidecar-injection/README.md

 The following variables are used for the cluster in either case:
-- ocp_cluster_user: The username of the cluster-admin user to use to run this playbook.
+- ocp_cluster_user: The username of the cluster user to use to run this playbook.
+This user only needs edit permissions in the namespace in order to be able create things like service accounts, secrets and patch various objects in that namespace.
 - ocp_cluster_user_password: The password associated with the username above.
 - ocp_cluster_console_url: The URL to the API for the cluster this will be deployed to.
 - ocp_cluster_console_port: The API port for the cluster this will be deployed to.
 Default to 6443 when not set.